 Commercial PACE (C-PACE) Financing

 Since 2016, NCBPA has led efforts to bring Property Assessed Capital Expenditures (PACE) Financing to North Carolina through legislation the association introduced in 2017.
 Heading in to 2021, NCBPA is supporting new legislation that was developed through a working group process with many stakeholders involved.
-Read more about this work below including how your company can participate and support the association’s work.
+Read more about current advocacy efforts below including how your company can participate and support the association’s work.